Wholesale Price Index

 6. Conclusion

-What is Wholesale Price Index (WPI)?
+What is a Wholesale Price Index (WPI)?

 The Wholesale Price Index (WPI) is a key economic indicator that measures the average change in prices of goods sold by producers to wholesalers.
 It is typically expressed as a percentage or ratio calculated by comparing the index at the start and end of a given cycle.